 I had been a regular reader of many blogs within the SQL Server community after attending SQL Connections in 2007.
 In 2009 I noticed mentions of Twitter, but I didn’t understand how it would have any value for me.
 I joined PASS and was getting regular emails, watching some webinars here and there, but I never felt I was a part of the community.
 Finally, in March of 2010, I realized that Twitter was important because it was a way to get involved without waiting for an event where I could meet people face-to-face.
 Twitter opened up a whole new world for me; I highly recommend The Simple Twitter Book by Brent Ozar ( blog | Twitter ) for anyone who is thinking about joining.
 Without Twitter I would have never volunteered for the PASS Virtual Performance Chapter, known about SQLCruise, had the encouragement to start my own blog, or started presenting within the Community.

 Today and Beyond

-In August 2012 I started working for SQLskills, and it is a dream job for me.
-In my previous two positions, I worked for software vendors and worked closely with customers and users.
+In August 2012 I started working for SQLskills, and it is definitely the right job for me.
+In my pr,vious two positions, I worked for software vendors and worked closely with customers and users.
 I like helping people.
 I like knowing how SQL Server works, so I can fix it when it breaks.
-At SQLskills my experience continues to grow as I meet more clients, delve into new implementations and stay current with each release.
+At SQLskills my experience continues to grow as I work with more clients, delve into new implementations and stay current with each release.
 I work with an amazing group of people.
-They are intelligent, driven, supportive and a ton of fun.
+They are intelligent, driven, supportive, and a ton of fun.
 I didn’t know this is where I would end up where I started, but I couldn’t be happier, and I look forward to seeing what each new adventure brings.